LyuChangle2006/LyuChangle2006.github.io/_pages/about.md

   - /about.html
 ---

 My name is Lyu Changle(吕长乐 in Chinese).
+I was born in Lu'an, Anhui province in 2006.
 I am currently an undergraduate in the School of Gifted Young at University of Science and Technology of China and a member of Hua Loo-Keng Talent Program in Mathematics.
 I am expected to obtain B.S. in mathematics and begin my Ph.D at Peking University in 2026.

 My mathematical interests lie in symplectic geometry and contact geometry.
-More specifically, I focus on deriving quantities from symplectic(contact) geometry and applying these to obtain results on dynamics and topology on symplectic(contact) manifolds.
+To be more precise, I focus on deriving and studying quantities from symplectic(contact) geometry, applying these to obtain results on dynamics and topology on symplectic(contact) manifolds.
+One might check [Research](https://lyuchangle2006.github.io/Research) for something more.

 I am(resp. was) a teaching assistant of the course Mathematical B2(resp.
 B1) and here is the course webpage for [Mathematical B1, 2024FA](https://lyuchangle2006.github.io/TeachingAssistant/MA_B1_2024).